garth-c/python_forecasting/README.md

 # read in the source data file

-The first operation step in this process is to read in this the source data from Excel and put it into a Pandas data frame.
+The first step in this process is to read in this the source data from Excel and put it into a Pandas data frame.
 Then the data in the data frame is validated against the source data to make sure that it matches.

 ```
 ###~~~